 A figure is complete at the moment the aircraft returns to a wings-level, horizontal flight path of one fuselage plane length.
-The only exception to this are the exit lines in the "ARESTI Aerobatic Catalogue (Condensed)", Families 7.4.3 and 7.4.4 (Square Loops) and 7.4.6 (Octagon Loops).
+The only exception to this are the exit lines in the "ARESTI Aerobatic Catalogue (Condensed)",

+Families 7.4.3 and 7.4.4 (Square Loops) and 7.4.6 (Octagon Loops).
 Once a horizontal flight path of one fuselage plane length is established at the end of a figure, the beginning of the next figure is deemed to have occurred (Fig. 8).
-If an aircraft does not return to wings-level, horizontal flight before commencing the next figures the one (1) point per figure deduction will be applied.
-Ref.
-Rule 7.
-If the competitor corrects any errors in exit flight path, bank angle, or heading before initiating the subsequent figure, only the first figure shall be downgraded.
-Failure to correct such errors shall result in a downgrade to both figures.
+If an aircraft does not return to wings-level, horizontal flight at the end of one fuselage length when exiting a figure, any deviation from wings level horizontal flight to the track on the line of the following figure MUST be deducted from the score of the figure in progress using the 1⁄2 point per 5 degrees rule.

-7.3: Zero.
+6.3: Zero.